syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Auto-Complete.md

 Custom case

-> Note: Append mode always works only with StartsWith behavior.
+N> Append mode always works only with StartsWith behavior.
 If the typed text is not the same as the start text of any items, it will not append anything even when the auto complete mode is set to Append or SuggestAppend.